earlSt1/vtt-compendium-folders/README.md

 - ~~Fix path separator so folders containing slashes `/` can be used~~ Fixed in 2.1.4!
 - ~~Create folder in compendium?~~ Now in 2.0.8!
 - Drag+drop folders into eachother
+- Auto-create folders based on attributes of entries in compendium

 ## Folders for Compendiums